UoMResearchIT/r-tidyverse-digital-humanities/_episodes/03-loading-data-into-R.md

 >
 > Tibbles are used to represent tabular data in the tidyverse.
 In contrast, base R
 > uses data frames to represent tabular data.
 One of the differences between these
-> two types of obbject is *what* is returned when you extract a subset of rows/columns.
+> two types of object is *what* is returned when you extract a subset of rows/columns.
 > In contrast to a tibble, taking a subset of a data frame doesn't always return
 > another data frame.
 For more details see the callout at the end of this episode.
 {: .callout}